Superstar0715/Django-example/README.md

-# Openshift quickstart: Django
+# Superstar quickstart: Django

-This is a [Django](http://www.djangoproject.com) project that you can use as the starting point to develop your own and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.
+This is a [Django](http://www.djangoproject.com) project that you can use as the starting point to develop your own and deploy it on an [Superstar](https://github.com/Superstar0715/Django-example) cluster.

 **NOTE:** This is the oldest example of Django application for specific Django LTS version.
 If you want a newer version, check the alternative branches.

-The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.
+The steps in this document assume that you have access to an Superstar deployment that you can deploy applications on.

 ## What has been done for you